MicrosoftDocs/globalization/globalization/input/traditional-chinese-ime.md

 To type text using Traditional Chinese with the Bopomofo IME:

 1. Select **Chinese (Traditional, Hong Kong SAR)** with the **Microsoft Bopomofo** IME.
 The system tray now shows **ㄅ** instead of **ENG**, and a new icon showing **中** (indicating Chinese input mode) appears next to it.
 To change between Chinese and English input (indicated by **英**), press the Shift key or select the input mode icon.
 1. Type the Traditional Chinese character or word using the phonetic Bopomofo symbols.
 After you have typed the symbols for the word, press the Down arrow key to open the conversion candidate window.
-It shows matches for what you have typed.
+It shows matches for what you typed.
 1. To navigate the window, use your mouse or the following keys:
     - Down and Up arrow keys to move to the next/previous candidate
     - Enter to select the currently focused candidate